-Designing a gallery wall can feel intimidating when you’re staring at a blank wall or an awkward space—the area above a staircase, a weird hallway corner, all that spare room around your TV—and you have no idea how to decorate it.
+Designing a home gallery wall can feel intimidating when you’re staring at a blank wall or an awkward space—the area above a staircase, a weird hallway corner, all that spare room around your TV—and you have no idea how to decorate it.
 Meanwhile, you’ve likely seen hundreds of gallery wall ideas on Pinterest and Instagram, and still, it feels like nothing will work in your space.

 Putting together a gallery wall takes time and patience.
-Whether it’s a picture wall that’s filled with family photos or a display of equestrian wall art that captures your love of rustic horse country life, gallery walls require curation, planning, measuring, and styling.
+Whether it’s a picture wall that’s filled with family photos or a display of equestrian wall art that captures your love of rustic horse country life, home gallery walls require curation, planning, measuring, and styling.
 But where to start?

 How do you curate a gallery wall?

-First, consider the room and space you’re working with.
+If you’re wondering how to decorate large blank walls, first consider the room and space you’re working with.
 Is it the empty wall above your bed or an awkward corner?
-This will help determine the number of art pieces and the kind of wall decor idea you’ll want for the space.
+This will help determine the number of art pieces and the kind of wall decor ideas you’ll want for the space.

 For inspiration and guidance, we’ve rounded up our favorite gallery wall ideas that are easy to work into any style home or space.
-Check them out below along with our tips for recreating a similar gallery wall look in your home.
+Check them out below, along with our tips for recreating a similar gallery wall look in your home.

-1. The Classic Gallery Wall
+1. The Eclectic Gallery Wall

-How To Arrange It: Begin with six pieces of art and you can build out your gallery wall from there.
+How To Arrange It: Begin with six pieces of art and build out your gallery wall from there.
 Center them on your bare wall in an arrangement to your liking.
 Opt for all rectangular frames to start.
 Vary hanging them horizontally and vertically, aligning them with each other while leaving space in between the frames to create some breathing room between all the art pieces.

-We Love This In… dining rooms, hallways, and open living areas.
+We Love This In… dining rooms, hallways, and open living areas

 2. The Grid Gallery Wall